 I would never send glass.
 Anyone who sends a framed picture is taking one hell of a risk.
 I asked my framer what he does and he said that he sends frames with plexiglass (plastic) only.

-I have sent originals by post but never framed.
+I have sent originals by post but never framed them.
 I mount them, wrap them in cellophane, and box them inside layers of polystyrene sheets.
 I pay for ‘recorded’ and ‘signed for’ delivery and buy insurance.

 I do know that a small percentage of my post does not arrive.
 I send prints out.
 Now get this, the post office will compensate me, not for the loss of the sale, but only for the printing cost of the print!

-A limited-edition cannot be replaced.
+A limited edition cannot be replaced.
 If it could it wouldn’t be limited would it?
-It means I can’t insure myself against the incompetence, negligence, or theft, inside the company delivering it.
-I have to write it off as a loss.
+It means I can’t insure myself against incompetence, negligence, or theft, inside the company delivering it.
+I have to write it off as a loss..

 One last thing that inhibits my sales noticeably is sending mail to the USA.
-It’s not as straight forward as you might imagine.
+It’s not as simple as you might imagine.